MISP/misp-docker/README.md

     -   `./gnupg`: `/var/www/MISP/.gnupg/`
 -   If you need to automatically run additional steps each time the container starts, create a new file `files/customize_misp.sh`, and replace the variable `${CUSTOM_PATH}` inside `docker-compose.yml` with its parent path.

+## Troubleshooting

+-   Make sure you run a fairly recent version of Docker and Docker Compose (if in doubt, update following the steps outlined in https://docs.docker.com/engine/install/ubuntu/)
+-   Make sure you are not running an old image or container; when in doubt run `docker system prune --volumes` and clone this repository into an empty directory

 ## Versioning

-GitHub builds the images automatically and pushes them to [Docker hub](https://hub.docker.com/r/ostefano/misp-docker).
-We do not use tags and versioning works as follows:
+A GitHub Action builds both `core` and `modules` images automatically and pushes them to the [GitHub Package registry](https://github.com/MISP/misp-docker/pkgs/container/misp-docker/misp-docker).
+We do not use tags inside the repository; instead we tag images as they are pushed to the registry.
+For each build, `core` and `modules` images are tagged as follows:
+-   `core-${commit-sha1}[0:7]` and `modules-${commit-sha1}[0:7]` where `${commit-sha1}` is the commit hash triggering the build
+-   `core-latest` and `modules-latest` in order to track the latest build available

--   MISP (and modules) version specified inside the `template.env` file
+-   `core-${MISP_TAG}` and `modules-${MODULES_TAG}` reflecting the underlying version of MISP and MISP modules (as specified inside the `template.env` file at build time)
--   Docker images are tagged based on the commit hash
--   Core and modules are tagged as core-commit-sha1[0:7] and modules-commit-sha1[0:7] respectively
--   The latest images have additional tags core-latest and modules-latest

-## Image file sizes

--   Core server: 260MB
--   Modules: 470MB